-For this course, you can expect 33 hours of classes/seminars, plus a 7 hour workshop in week 3.
-Outside classes, students are expected to spend up to 2 hours per week on reading and thinking about the content, and around 5-7 hours of work per week on assignments and group preparation.
+For this course, you can expect 33 hours of lectures, a 7 hour workshop, 40 hours of reading and thinking about the content and 20 hours of work on assignments and group preparation.

 Course materials are made available in a learning and collaboration tool called Canvas which also includes reading lists and lecture recordings (where available).

 Please remember that the recording of any class on a personal device requires the permission of the instructor.

 The content and delivery of content in this course are protected by copyright.
 Material belonging to others may have been used in this course and copied by and solely for the educational purposes of the University under license.

 You may copy the course content for the purposes of private study or research, but you may not upload onto any third party site, make a further copy or sell, alter or further reproduce or distribute any part of the course content to another person.

 The University of Auckland will not tolerate cheating, or assisting others to cheat, and views cheating in coursework as a serious academic offence.
 The work that a student submits for grading must be the student's own work, reflecting their learning.
 Where work from other sources is used, it must be properly acknowledged and referenced.
 This requirement also applies to sources on the internet.
 A student's assessed work may be reviewed against online source material using computerised detection mechanisms.

 All students are asked to discuss any impairment related requirements privately, face to face and/or in written form with the course coordinator, lecturer or tutor.

 Student Disability Services also provides support for students with a wide range of impairments, both visible and invisible, to succeed and excel at the University.
 For more information and contact details, please visit the Student Disability Services’ website at http://disability.auckland.ac.nz